boomi-garden/boomi-garden.github.io/slides/case1/02e-solution.md

 - Propsect account types only
 - Modified in the last 24 hours
-- Does not exist in the ERP DB
+- Does not exist in MYSQL
 - Addition to solution:
-  - Is the account number defined in SFDC
+  - Is account number empty?

 <aside class="notes">